bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="3.16 Event Handler for the Next Button" alt="3.16 Event Handler for the Next Button." />
 </p>

-If we&apos;ve reached the end of our strip and the counter is the same as the slide counter, then the first thing I want to do is set that counter back to zero.
+<p>If we&apos;ve reached the end of our strip and the counter is the same as the
+slide counter, then the first thing I want to do is set that counter back to zero. </p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 391. set counter to 0, first thing (234) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">